bangerth/biharmonic/readme.md

 files is VTU, and the solution can be visualized with either the [Visit](https://wci.llnl.gov/simulation/computer-codes/visit) or [Paraview](https://www.paraview.org/) programs.
-The file names are of the form `visualization/solution-XXXX.XXXXX.vtu` where `XXXX.XXXXX` denotes the frequency at which the solution is computed.
+The file names are of the form `visualization/solution-XXXXX.vtu` where `XXXXX` denotes the (integer part of the) frequency (in Hz) at which the solution is computed.
 However, it is easiest to just take the file name from the `frequency_response.txt` file to find which file corresponds to which frequency.